citiususc/DepPattern/README.md

 Look up the tutorial stored in the doc directory.

-## OUTPUT FORMAT (flag -a):
+## OUTPUT FORMAT
+### BASIC ANALYSIS (flag -a):
-Option -a means that the dp.sh generates a file with a dependency-based analysis.
+Option -a means that deppattern generates a specific output based on triples.
 Each analysed sentence consists of two elements:

-1. a line containing the POS tagged lemmas of the sentence.
+1. A line containing the POS tagged lemmas of the sentence.
 This line begins with the tag SENT.
 The set of tags used here are listed in file TagSet.txt.
 All lemmas are identified by means of a position number from 1 to N, where N is the size of the sentence.

-2. All dependency triplets identified by the grammar.
-A triplet consists of:
+2. All dependency triples identified by the grammar.
+A triple consists of:

 (relation;head_lemma;dependent_lemma)